 Teal Piper's most famous wrestling appearance came as part of the Casino Battle Royal held at the pre-show of AEW's 2019 All Out pay-per-view.
 The match saw her and many other female wrestlers from the independent circuit competing for an opportunity to become the number one contender for the AEW Women's World title.

 Having worked with Women of Wrestling, Teal is the daughter of the legendary "Rowdy" Roddy Piper.
 Given her legacy and experience as a wrestler, it would be great to see WWE signing her.
 A program between her and Ronda Rousey to determine who the real "Rowdy" will surely be something to watch out for.

 Son: Big Sean Studd

 Throughout Studd’s legendary career, he feuded with the likes of Andre the Giant and even the immortal Hulk Hogan.
-Studd also spent time in the Heenan Family, which was a WWF stable led by Hall of Fame manager Bobby ‘The Brain’ Heenan.
+Studd also spent time in the Heenan Family, a WWF stable led by Hall of Fame manager Bobby "The Brain" Heenan.

 Sadly, Big John Studd passed away in 1995 after a tough battle with Liver Cancer and Hodgkin’s disease.
-Thankfully, his legacy now has an opportunity to live on through his son, John Minton Jr, also known in the ring as Big Sean Studd.
-As a professional wrestler, Sean works primarily with Booker T’s Reality of Wrestling (ROW).
+Thankfully, his legacy now has an opportunity to live on through his son, John Minton Jr., also known in the ring as Big Sean Studd.
 Sean was also featured on WWE’s Tough Enough season four.

 Big Sean Studd is still relatively new to the industry.
 He has the size and certainly has the genetics.
 If he's able to put all the pieces together, he has the potential to end up in a WWE ring in the near future.